-Hiker found frozen, but alive, by rescuers on Mt Ruapehu
+Hiker found frozen but alive by rescuers on Mt Ngauruhoe

 "He was an extremely lucky person, but due to the skill of these rescuers - we saved his life," Shepherd said.

+Unsurprisingly the woman was "elated" and thankful to be found, although very cold and her clothing damp.

+Her rescuers gave her a change of dry clothes to wear and some food and water before walking out with her.

-He offered a few tips for all hikers:
+Police tips for all hikers:

 • If you start your trip together, you should finish together – leave no one behind.